This post contains affiliate links.

 Curries: Black lentils work well in Indian-style curries.
 They pair nicely with aromatic spices and can be simmered in a tomato-based sauce for a flavorful and satisfying curry.
 Try them in this Madras Lentil Recipe (a copycat of those Tasty Bite lentil pouches everyone loves!)

-Grain Bowls: Use black lentils as a base for grain bowls.
+Grain Bowls: Black lentils can be used as a base for grain bowls.
 Combine them with cooked grains like quinoa or rice, roasted vegetables, and a protein source for a well-balanced lunch or dinner.

 Veggie Burgers: Black lentils can be mashed and used as a base for vegetarian or vegan burger patties.
 They provide a meaty texture and a good source of protein.
 Their firm texture will help hold the burgers together.